1 Making the Hydrogen Economy Possible: Accelerating Clean Hydrogen in an Electrified Economy. April 2021.

 3 Making the Hydrogen Economy Possible: Accelerating Clean Hydrogen in an Electrified Economy.
 April 2021.

 The performance of some has been volatile in the short-term: they have risen quickly at times when ‘green’ stocks have been in favor, only to correct when the prospect of rising global interest rates has dampened enthusiasm for so-called long duration stocks.

 You can reduce the investment risk by buying a Hydrogen ETF rather than buying a handful of individual hydrogen stocks.
-A Hydrogen ETF gives exposure to a broad set of hydrogen stocks.
+A Hydrogen ETF gives exposure to a broad set of these stocks.
 It is rebalanced regularly, to avoid over exposure to a hydrogen stock that has become over-valued, or under exposure to a hydrogen stock that has become under-valued.
 The VanEck Hydrogen ETF offers a low-cost, diversified way to back the expansion of the hydrogen economy.

 This occurs when it is difficult to buy or sell a specific financial instrument.
 If the relevant market is illiquid, it may be impossible to make a transaction or liquidate a position at an advantageous or moderate price, or at all.